The Most Expensive Banksy Artworks Sold at Auctions

-Banksy’s piece Space Girl and Bird, created in 2000, was part of a series of designs, commissioned by the British band Blur for the cover of their “Think Tank” album.
+Banksy’s artwork Space Girl and Bird, created in 2000, was part of a series of designs, commissioned by the British band Blur for the cover of their “Think Tank” album.

-This highly sensual stencil painting, made on steel using air brush technique, was auctioned on April 25, 2007 at the Bonhams auction house from London.
+This stencil painting by Banksy, made on steel using the airbrush technique, was auctioned on April 25, 2007, at the Bonhams auction house from London.
 It was sold to a telephone bidder from the US for the surprising price of $479,926, skyrocketing from its highest estimated value of $30,000.

-Think Tank is another Banksy’s piece from 2003, a study commissioned for the Blur’s album cover artwork.
+Think Tank is another piece by Banksy from 2003, a study commissioned for the Blur’s album cover artwork.

-It was auctioned at the Sotheby’s in London on February 13th, 2013, and, after intense bidding, it was sold to an anonymous buyer for an astonishing hammer price of $516,120, fetching almost twice the highest estimated value.
+It was auctioned at the Sotheby’s in London on February 13th, 2013, and, after intense bidding, this Banksy painting was sold to an anonymous buyer for an astonishing hammer price of $516,120, fetching almost twice the highest estimated value.

 Banksy’s subversive painting of Rembrandt, dated 2009, is a humorous and highly entertaining, “vandalized” reinterpretation of the old Dutch master’s self-portrait with the addition of attention grabbing, stick-on googly eyes, and executed in acrylics on large canvas.

-This painting shows good old lighthearted attitude Banksy is known for but it is painted in a very different fashion than most of his works.
+This artwork shows good old lighthearted attitude Banksy is known for but it is painted in a very different fashion than most of his works.

 Banksy’s Rembrandt is a practical joke aimed to question preconceptions of differences between great, classic art and modern, urban art.
 It was auctioned in February 2014 at the Phillips London auction house.
 It topped the highest estimated price by more than a hundred thousand dollars selling for the hammer price of $541,761.